This EIP does three things:

 parameter.

-Having multiple different algorithms results in multiple different signature sizes, and verification costs.
-Hence, every signature algorithm that is more expensive than the default ECDSA secp256k1 curve, incurs an additional gas penalty, this is to discourage the use of overly expensive algorithms for no specific reason.
+Having multiple different algorithms results in multiple different signature sizes and verification costs.
+Hence, every signature algorithm that is more expensive than the default ECDSA secp256k1 curve incurs an additional gas penalty.
+This is to discourage the use of overly expensive algorithms for no specific reason.

 The GAS_PER_ADDITIONAL_VERIFICATION_BYTE